eric-poitras/tags/README.md

 For this to works as expected, you have to make sure:

-1. Your development environment support and discovered the annotation processor.
-It is auto-discoverable and works fine with IntelliJ but I did not tested interoperability with Eclipse or NetBean.
-Check for the compilation switch: -proc:XXX.
+1. Your development environment must support and discover the annotation processor.
 2. For most cases, the annotation processor support incremental compilation but if the meta-file go out-of-sync, just perform a full compilation.

 #### Roadmap